ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+The Judge and the Bootklack.?A!
+judge, who used to wear very long, waving
+hair, and a heavy beard, one day was on his
 way to court, when he was acccosted by a &#x27;
 little street bootblack, with an exceedingly
 dirty face, with the customary &quot;Shine, sir?&quot; j